purcell/nix-emacs-ci/README.md

 versions.

-The rationale for this is that [EVM](https://github.com/rejeep/evm) and Damien Cassou's PPA are both unmaintained and have various issues.
+The rationale for this is that [EVM](https://github.com/rejeep/evm) and Damien Cassou's PPA have had various issues in my usage of them, and the latter is now unmaintained.

 ## Goals: